ECE3400-Team14/Team-14-Website/docs/Milestones/Milestone1.md

 ```

 * If all four sensors detect a line, the robot hits an intersection, and starts turning left or right, depending on the function called

-* The robot is stuck in an infinite loop until one of the middle sensors moves out of the line
+* The robot is stuck in a while loop until one of the middle sensors moves out of the line

 ```cpp
   while (readLeftSensor() == 0 && readRightSensor() == 0);
 ```

-* The robot is stuck in another infinite loop until both middle sensors detect the line
+* The robot is stuck in another while loop until both middle sensors detect the line

 ```cpp
   while (readLeftSensor() == 1 || readRightSensor() == 1);